Linwood, Wichita, Kansas: Geography

 Linwood is located at 37°40′05″N 97°19′15″W (37.668056, -97.320833) at an elevation of 1291 ft.
 It consists of the area between Southeast Boulevard in the west and south, Lincoln Street in the north, and Hydraulic Avenue in the east.
 The Hyde neighborhood lies to the north, Schweiter to the east, Mead to the southeast, and South Central to the south and west.

 Government

 For the purposes of representation on the Wichita City Council, most of Linwood is in Council District 1.
 A small portion of the neighborhood south of Mount Vernon Street is in Council District 3.

 For the purposes of representation in the Kansas Legislature, Linwood is in the 25th district of the Kansas Senate and the 86th district of the Kansas House of Representatives.

 Education

-Wichita Public Schools operates one facility in Linwood: Linwood Elementary School.
+Wichita USD 259 public schools operates one facility in Linwood: Linwood Elementary School.

 The Linwood Park branch of the Wichita Public Library is located on South Kansas Street in Linwood Park, but will be moving in 2021.